 To use Natural Cycles you need to pay for a subscription, download the app and buy a two decimal basal thermometer.

 You will need to measure your temperature under your tongue every morning – measuring before you get out of bed at roughly the same time every day and after a similar amount of sleep.
-You enter this data along with your period cycle data, into the app.
+You enter this data along with your menstrual cycle data, into the app.

 During your menstrual cycle your temperature rises and falls slightly which is due to the change in your body’s hormone levels.
-The Natural Cycles algorithm analyses your temperature (and optional LH test results) and also takes into account other factors like sperm survival, temperature fluctuations, and cycle irregularities to identify ovulation and thereby calculate your red and green days.
+The Natural Cycles algorithm analyses your temperature (and optional LH test results) and also takes into account other factors like sperm survival, temperature fluctuations, and cycle irregularities to identify ovulation and calculate your red and green days.

 How to stop